Tony Stewart: IndyCar and NASCAR O'Reilly Auto Parts Series

-As he had done the previous year, he raced a handful of Busch Series races in 1998.
+As he had done the previous year, Stewart raced a handful of Busch Series races in 1998.
 This time, he was racing for Joe Gibbs, NFL Hall of Fame head coach of the Washington Redskins, who was having major success with Bobby Labonte in the Winston Cup Series.
 When Stewart was able to finish races, he finished in the top-ten and had a third-place finish at Charlotte.
 Stewart so impressed Gibbs that he was signed to drive the majority of the Busch schedule in 1998 to go along with a full-time IRL schedule.
 The double duty did not affect his performance in either series.
 In the IRL, he won twice and finished third in the championship.
 His season was a disappointment as he finished last in the Indy 500 because of an engine failure.

-On the Busch side, he finished in the top-five five times in 22 starts.
+On the Busch side, Stewart finished in the top five five times in 22 starts.
 He came close to winning his first Busch Series race at Rockingham, but was beaten on a last-lap pass by Matt Kenseth.
 Stewart finished a solid second place in second (of 31) starts, ahead of six drivers with more starts, and had an average finish that was comparable to some of the series' top-ten finishers.
 Gibbs had enough confidence in Stewart that he was moved up to a Cup ride for the 1999 season.
 With that move, Stewart ended his three-year career as a full-time IRL driver.

 After transitioning to the Cup level, Stewart continued racing in the Busch Series on a part-time basis.
 On August 16, 2005, Stewart was fined $5,000 and placed on probation until December 31 for hitting Brian Vickers after the completion of the Busch Series Zippo 200 at Watkins Glen.
 He was driving a Busch car owned by Kevin Harvick Incorporated at the time.

-In 2013, Stewart renewed his RCR deal to drive the No. 33 Oreos/Ritz Chevrolet.
+In 2013, Stewart renewed his RCR deal to drive the No. 33 Oreo/Ritz Chevrolet.
 He won the opening Nationwide Series event at Daytona, overtaking Regan Smith on the last lap, but his win was overshadowed by worry because Smith had been turned and in the resulting crash, Kyle Larson had flown into the catch fence, completely slicing off the front part of his car and injuring 28 spectators in the grandstands (two critically).
 The next day in the Daytona 500, Stewart's day ended on lap 35 when he was caught up in an early crash with Kevin Harvick and Kasey Kahne; this would allow him to finish 41st.
 He rebounded slightly with an eighth-place finish at Phoenix and an eleventh-place finish in Las Vegas.
 At Bristol, Stewart blew his tire on lap 3 and cut a brake line; he came back out over 20 laps down, unable to contend for the victory.

-In 2020, Stewart planned to make his return to the now-Xfinity Series for the Pennzoil 150 on the Indianapolis Motor Speedway's road course, but plans were called off due to the COVID-19 pandemic.
+In 2020, Stewart planned to make his return to the then-Xfinity Series for the Pennzoil 150 on the Indianapolis Motor Speedway's road course, but plans were called off due to the COVID-19 pandemic.